rockyw9/Guided-Project-Investigating-Netflix-Movies-and-Guest-Stars-in-The-Office/README.md

 Investigating Netflix Movies and GUest Stars in The Office - Guided Project

-This is a DataCamp guided project and the data was supplied by DataCamp
+This is a DataCamp guided project and the data was supplied by DataCamp.

 Project Tasks
 1. Loading data into a dictionary